Exhibition Statement 2022:

 and only sometimes I have it now but rarely.

-it feels good, it is like magic when you got it.
+And in that moment it is like magic when you got it.

-I remember being in primary school looking out the window
+I remember being in school looking out the window of my class room

-i didn’t need to be there just to know that it was there.
+I didn’t need to be there just to know that it was there.

 Knots